Kafū, aged forty-one.

 April 19th.

-I strolled through Hatchōbori and observed the night stalls.
+I walked through Hatchōbori and saw the night stalls.

-Nothing is as difficult as composing kyōka and jōruri.
+Nothing proves as difficult as composing kyōka and jōruri.

 April 20th.